CASE STUDY CONCEPT: Challenges of Disaster Response Supply Chains and Humanitarian Logistics

 - Identify the greatest points of risk in the supply chain and modify your design to reduce these risks.
 Points of risk are facilities, vehicles and routes where a disruption in operations would affect the largest number of other facilities in the supply chain.

 - Unlike commercial supply chains, the best disaster response supply chains are not the lowest cost supply chains.
 But it is good to lower costs where possible so the money saved can be used elsewhere.
 Look for ways to lower costs in your disaster supply chain.
+There are useful ideas to be found in the section “Reducing Inventory and Operating Costs”.

-- Think out of box.
+- Think out of the box.
 Experiment with different kinds of vehicles and routes to deliver supplies to the disaster sites.
 In addition to trucks, railroads and helicopters, consider other types of vehicles such as airships and river barges.
 What if an airship was available that could travel at 100 km/hr and carry 225 metric tons of cargo?
 How would that change your supply chain?
 What if there were places where barges could safely navigate flooded rivers and dock at disaster sites?

 An Unexpected Event calls for Surge Capacity